-As mentioned in Section 4.1 (Multi-Modal Transportation Infrastructure), justification from a traffic perspective for Millway Avenue was included in the City's 2012 TMP and associated appendices.
-Construction of the Millway Avenue extension will provide greater connectivity in the VMC and allow people to reach their destinations more efficiently by multiple modes of transportation.
-The extension will bisect an existing large block of development and reduce travel distances by foot, cycle, and vehicle by creating a more manageable block size with public access to the land uses expected to be redeveloped along this street.
+As mentioned in Section 4.1 (Multi-Modal Transportation Infrastructure), justification from a traffic perspective for Interchange Way was included in the City's 2012 TMP and associated appendices.
+Reconstruction of the existing east-west portion of Interchange Way and further extension of the road east of Jane Street to Creditstone Road will provide greater connectivity in the VMC and allow people to reach their destinations more efficiently by multiple modes of transportation.
+The extension east of Jane will bisect an existing large block planned for redevelopment and will reduce travel distances by foot, cycle, and vehicle by creating a more manageable block size with public access to the land uses expected to be redeveloped along this street.